axelpale/minimikoti/README.md

 ## Installation

-Install into a PHP environment.
+Install into a PHP7 environment.
+No database is needed.

 ## Licence